 Since the dawn of time, rivers have shaped the geography and history of the Outaouais.
 Whether it was the Algonquins who used the Kitchissippi (the Algonquin name for the Ottawa River) as a “highway,” the loggers who drove logs down the Gatineau and the Ottawa, the Brysons who set up their sawmill beside the majestic Coulonge Falls, or the modern-day boaters who tie up at the wharves that line our rivers, water has always played a crucial role in the development of our region.
-This is the last in a series of four posts that will explore each of the territories traversed by the Chemins d’eau (“waterways”) tourist route.
+This blog post is part of a series of four that explore each of the territories crossed by the Chemins d’eau (“waterways”) tourist route.

 THIS WEEK: La Petite-Nation La lièvre

 La Petite-Nation la Lièvre (aka the Papineau RCM) is the eastern end of the Outaouais.
 From Montreal, this is the area you’ll encounter first on your way to visit us.
 You may already be familiar with it without even knowing it, at least in part!
 If you’ve heard of the Fairmont Le Château Montebello or Parc Oméga, that’s it!
 You’ve just made the connection.

 In this sector, the Chemins d’eau route follows the Ottawa River along Route 148, with stops in Montebello, Papineauville and Plaisance.
 Along the way, there’s lots to interest foodies, history buffs and adventure seekers alike!

 We’ll explore the region from east to west, if that’s OK with you.